When you want to grab a customer’s attention with a splashy direct mail campaign, consider a folded self-mailer.

 Self-mailers should reflect your overall marketing message and not sacrifice value for creativity.
 Revealing a message one panel or spread at a time builds a case in the customer’s mind and ultimately helps them “What’s in it for me?”

-We can help you manage the entire process of your self-mailer campaign – from design through production and mailing through the USPS.
+We can help you manage the entire process of your self-mailer campaign – from design to production through production and mailing through the USPS.
 Just give us a call at 800-645-6659 or reach out here.